2026 Ranking

 Domain valuation, trademark screening, and discovery APIs

-From: Partner pricingFree Tier: No free public API tierTLD Coverage: Discovery and appraisal datasets
+From: Custom pricingFree Tier: Limited free intelligence API access; approval may be requiredTLD Coverage: Discovery and appraisal datasets

 • Strong valuation and naming workflow fit